DiscoGen: Procedural Generation of Algorithm Discovery Tasks in Machine Learning: The Problems With ADA Benchmarks

-ADA improvement is bottlenecked by current algorithm discovery task suites.
+ADA improvement is bottlenecked by current algorithm discovery benchmarks.
 They are heavily limited in scale due to a reliance on manual task creation.
-Benchmarks like MLGym-Bench \citep[13 tasks]{nathani2025mlgymnewframeworkbenchmark}, MLAgentBench \citep[13 tasks]{huang_mlagentbench_2024}, MLE-Bench \citep[75 tasks]{chan_mle-bench_2025}, AIRSBench \citep[20 tasks]{lupidi_airs-bench_2026} and REBench \citep[7 tasks]{wijk_re-bench_2025} assess ADA performance, but none provide enough tasks to optimise ADAs over, nor separate ADA evaluation from optimisation.
+Task suites like MLGym-Bench \citep[13 tasks]{nathani2025mlgymnewframeworkbenchmark}, MLAgentBench \citep[13 tasks]{huang_mlagentbench_2024}, MLE-Bench \citep[75 tasks]{chan_mle-bench_2025}, AIRSBench \citep[20 tasks]{lupidi_airs-bench_2026} and REBench \citep[7 tasks]{wijk_re-bench_2025} assess ADA performance, but none provide enough tasks to optimise ADAs over, nor separate ADA evaluation from optimisation.
 Ideally, as in PCG for RL, we want to optimise ADAs over a smooth \textit{distribution} of tasks to robustly develop algorithm discovery capabilities.
 Furthermore, these benchmarks suffer from flaws which limit their value for evaluation.